Kars Eyalet

 The Eyalet of Kars (ایالت قارص) was an eyalet (province) of the Ottoman Empire.
 Its reported area in the 19th century was 6212 sqmi.

-The town of Kars, which had been levelled to the ground by the Timur in 1368, was rebuilt as an Ottoman fortress in 1579 (1580 according to other sources) by Lala Mustafa Pasha, and became capital of an eyalet of six sanjaks and also a place of pilgrimage.
+The town of Kars, which had been levelled to the ground by the Timur in 1386, was rebuilt as an Ottoman fortress in 1579 (1580 according to other sources) by Lala Mustafa Pasha, and became capital of an eyalet of six sanjaks and also a place of pilgrimage.
 It was conquered by Shah Abbas in 1604 and rebuilt by the Turks in 1616.

 The size of the Kars garrison in 1640s was 1,002 Janissaries and 301 local recruits.
 Total 1,303 garrison.

+In 1845, the eyalet was dissolved and transferred to the Erzurum Eyalet.

 Administrative divisions

 Sanjaks of Kars Eyalet in the 17th century: